 - bhrānti-darśana – Instability in the mind – In Ashtanga Yoga is dealt through the practice of Tristana (Bandhas-Dristhi-Ujayi Breath).
 This technique develops our ability to concentrate and to be present.
 Another tool is meditation.

 - alabdha-bhūmikatva – Inability to achieve a situation = Avoid all the things that drain your vitality.
-I notice what I takes from me power, agility, devotion, intelligence.
+Observe what takes from you power, agility, devotion, intelligence.

 - anavasthitatvāni – Inability to maintain a situation = I create a stable ground/foundation through my practice (ashtanga yoga through the 1st series) and cultivate tapas (self-discipline, internal fire).
 I coordinate and listen to my inner teacher’s wisdom.